 Meals: breakfast, lunch, and dinner

-When we have completed our birding exploration of this entrance road hotspot, we will travel slightly northwest to arrive at our next accommodation, the Arenal Observatory Lodge.
+After breakfast we will travel slightly northwest to arrive at our next accommodation, the Arenal Observatory Lodge.
 The iconic Arenal Volcano is reputed to be one of the most classic perfectly cone-shaped volcanos in the world, and the lodge gives us extraordinary views of the volcano as well as Arenal Lake (Costa Rica’s largest lake).
 The name, “Arenal,” means “sandy” - the volcano and lake were named this because of the large sand deposits between them.
 With such great views, a well-designed trail system and beautiful gardens, the Arenal Observatory Lodge will be home for the next two nights.

 Overnight: Arenal Observatory Lodge